jvican/jvican.github.io/content/post/reduce-compile-times.md

 +++
-title = "Reduce compile times of macros and implicits" description = "A tour on profiling of compilation times to understand the cost of automatic typeclass derivation and the use of Shapeless." date = "2018-05-20T10:00:00+01:00"
+title = "Reduce compile times of macros and implicits" description = "A tour on profiling compilation times to understand the cost of automatic typeclass derivation with a focus on Shapeless." date = "2018-05-20T10:00:00+01:00"
 +++